groupby/wisdom-coding-test/README.md

 ## Testing

-You can test your program as you code using the command `PORT=8080 node index.js` and you can send a test request with a `curl` command such as `curl -v -H 'Content-Type: application/json' -d '{"productId": "12345","productName":"toilet paper","productCategory":"bathroom things","productDescription":"We probably don't need to tell you how to use this, check Wikipedia."}' http://localhost:8080`.
+You can test your program as you code using the command `PORT=8080 node index.js` and you can send a test request with a `curl` command such as `curl -v -H 'Content-Type: application/json' -d '{"productId": "12345","productName":"toilet paper","productCategory":"bathroom things","productDescription":"We probably do not need to tell you how to use this, check Wikipedia."}' http://localhost:8080/beacon`.

 *If you're on Windows, be sure to use Git Bash to run these commands, because they won't work in PowerShell of the normal Windows command prompt.*